Calendula: benefits, dosage, contraindications

 Antioxidant

 Calendula has antioxidant properties.
 Aqueous extracts have greater activity than methanolic extracts.
 The compounds responsible for this activity are phenolics and flavonoids.
-Studies on animal models have also shown various antioxidant effects, such as protection against oxidative DNA damage in lymphocytes and prevention of lipid peroxidation.
-These effects are comparable to vitamin E supplementation.
+Studies in animal models have also shown various antioxidant effects, such as protection against oxidative damage to lymphocyte DNA and prevention of lipid peroxidation.
+These effects are comparable to supplementation with vitamin E.

 Antimicrobial

-Hydroalcoholic extracts of calendula have antibacterial, antiparasitic, antiviral, and antifungal properties.
-In vitro studies have shown that calendula flower extract is effective against Campylobacter jejuni, Heligmosomoides bakeri, and Trichomonas, as well as against many species of fungi.
+Hydroalcoholic extracts of calendula have antibacterial, antiparasitic, antiviral and antifungal properties.
+In vitro studies have shown that the calendula flower extract is effective against Campylobacter jejuni, Heligmosomoides bakeri and Trichomonas, as well as against many species of fungi.
 Oxygenated terpenes are considered the main active compounds.
-Calendula extract has also shown virucidal activity against the herpes simplex virus, as well as anti-Epstein-Barr virus properties in vitro.
+Calendula extract has also shown virucidal activity against herpes simplex virus, as well as anti-Epstein-Barr virus properties in vitro.

 Usages associés